• Skip to primary navigation

 These sites began to fulfill the vision of the the internet being a “collaborative medium” as originally intended by World Wide Web inventor Sir Tim Berners-Lee.

-Originally, social sites were not meant for marketing, but usually, marketers will use all and any tools to gain a competitive advantage in the online commerce pace.
+Originally, social sites were not meant for marketing, but usually, marketers will use all and any tools to gain a competitive advantage in the online commerce space.

 The throttling of algorithms introduced by social networks themselves are often used because of the amount of content being posted.
 But it’s also a pretext to promote the “pay to play” systems for circumventing the algorithms and buying your way to the top.